Chapter 5. Scanning the system for configuration compliance

 5.2.1.
 Configuration compliance in RHEL

-You can use configuration compliance scanning to conform to a baseline defined by a specific organization.
-For example, if you are a payment processor, you might have to align your systems with the Payment Card Industry Data Security Standard (PCI-DSS).
-You can also perform configuration compliance scanning to harden your system security.
+Use configuration compliance scanning to conform to a baseline defined by a specific organization.
+For example, if you are a payment processor, you can align your systems with the Payment Card Industry Data Security Standard (PCI-DSS).
+You can also perform scanning to harden your system security.

 Follow the Security Content Automation Protocol (SCAP) content provided in the SCAP Security Guide package because it is in line with Red Hat best practices for affected components.